Jebaitedneko/dtb-recompiler-bash/README.md

 ## Technical Details [dtb-mod]

-It essentially does the following transformation
+It essentially does the following transformation:

 ```
 / {